 Wagner theory is one of the success stories for practical asymptotics.
 Named after the author of the seminal paper in the field, Wagner theory is an inviscid fluid model for the water-entry of a rigid, solid body into a quiescent pool of liquid, mimicking the landing of a sea-plane or the slamming of a ship over a wave in an ocean \cite{Wagner1932}.
 Central to both Wagner's model and earlier work by von K\'{a}rm\'{a}n \cite{VonKarman1929} is the idea that, since most impactor profiles relevant to naval architecture are relatively flat, the penetration depth shortly after entry is much smaller than the horizontal wetted length of the body.
 In technical terms, the impactor is assumed to have small \emph{deadrise angle}.
 This allows the modeller to approximate a two-dimensional cross section of the entering body as a flat plate.
 This, coupled with the typically large Reynolds, Weber and Froude numbers involved in water entry, enables the use of powerful complex analytical techniques to solve the resulting ideal fluid model.

-What set Wagner's model ahead of earlier work was his method for determining the size of the approximate flat plate, which is not known at the outset --- indeed, the linearised problem is an example of codimension-two free boundary value problem, \cite{Howison1997}.
+What set Wagner's model ahead of earlier work was his method for determining the size of the approximate flat plate, which is not known at the outset --- indeed, the linearized problem is an example of codimension-two free boundary problem, \cite{Howison1997}.
 By conservation of mass, Wagner argued that the free surface of the liquid must rise to meet the body profile at its edges, providing a condition that enables the size of the plate to be determined.
 This requirement --- called the \emph{Wagner condition} --- can be rigorously derived as a matching condition between the flat-plate model and the local Helmholtz flow close to the plate tips, where the free surface turns over into a splash jet, \cite{Howison1991}.
 This has led to the term \emph{turnover points} to describe the ends of the effective flat plate in Wagner theory.
-Significant efforts have been made to formalise Wagner theory using an asymptotic treatment in terms of the small deadrise angle (or equivalently, the small impact timescale), see for example, \cite{Pukhnachov1981, Korobkin1985, Cointe1987, Howison1991}.
+Significant efforts have been made to formalize Wagner theory using an asymptotic treatment in terms of the small deadrise angle (or equivalently, the small impact timescale), see for example, \cite{Pukhnachov1981, Korobkin1985, Cointe1987, Howison1991}.

 The asymptotic predictions have been shown to be favourable when compared to experiments and simulations.
-In \cite{Howison1991}, comparisons between the leading-order composite pressure profile at different points of the impactor and experimental data from drop tests of a parabolic profile of \cite{Nethercote1986} were shown to be in good qualitative agreement.
+In \cite{Howison1991}, comparisons between the leading-order composite pressure profile at different points on the impactor and experimental data from drop tests of a parabolic profile in \cite{Nethercote1986} were shown to be in good qualitative agreement.
 The comparison can be drastically improved by going to second-order in the theory, \cite{Oliver2007}.
-For a wedge-shaped body, the error between the Wagner model and numerical data in \cite{Zhao1993} for the size of effective wetted length (i.e. the flat plate length) was less than 10\% for bodies of deadrise angle as large as 30\degree.
+For a wedge-shaped body, the error between the Wagner model and numerical data in \cite{Zhao1993} for the size of the effective wetted length of the wedge (i.e. the flat plate length) was less than 10\% for bodies of deadrise angle as large as 30\degree.
 For parabolic impactors, \cite{Oliver2007} shows that the second-order theory increases the time over which Wagner theory is within 10\% of experimental data in \cite{Campbell1980} by two orders of magnitude.